JGAVEN/Lego-GPT/README.md

 ### Docker Compose

-Alternatively, start the API and detector workers in Docker containers.
+Alternatively, start the API server along with the generation and detector workers in Docker containers.
 The dev Dockerfiles install all backend dependencies so the stack works out‑of‑the‑box:

 ```bash
 docker compose up --build
 ```

+This spins up the API server, a generation worker and the detector worker.

 The API will be available at http://localhost:8000/health.
 The `/health` endpoint responds with `{ "ok": true, "version": "x.y.z" }` so you